wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

 5. **Control Signals**: Signals can alter the execution flow, triggering pauses, resets, or shutdowns.
 6. **System Shutdown**: The system coordinates a graceful shutdown of all components when execution is complete or upon receiving an exit signal.

+NOTE FROM PS: Should the "process initialization" item be broken into two phases?
+Node Reset and Node Execution?
+Also, Node's don't execute their reset functions, right?
+I thought the Process executes them in an iteration loop...this language may suggest the nodes are responsible for resetting themselves.)
+NOTE FROM PS: Why are Data Processing and Control Signals separate steps here?
+Aren't these integral parts of the system execution?
+NOTE FROM PS: If this section is designed to describe distinct phases of execution, then am I understanding this wrong?
+NOTE FROM PS: I'm not clear on how control signals fit in.
+How are they passed between things?
+How are they handled?
+By a function? or as parameters to other functions?
+NOTE FROM WP: Signals came in as a means for the application layer nodes to communicate with the runtime.
+I'm very much open to re-engineering how they work.

 -------------
 Configuration
 -------------

 Stableflow applications are configured using structured data (e.g., dictionaries).
 Configuration specifies:

+NOTE FROM PS: Should we be explicit that this is a JSON text file? - or is that optional?
+NOTE FROM WP: It can be a text file or it can be an API call.
+The API call is central to the automation of model transformation.

 * **Processes and Nodes**: Definitions of processes and the nodes they contain.
 * **Edges**: Connections between nodes, including the type of communication channel.